Google Maps

 It may seem odd and I know you also will have a ‘skewed’ set of results on your own phone or computer, but it is still worth typing some keywords and your location (both specific and broader) and take a look at the results.
 Search not just on Google but on Google Maps specifically and see who your competitors are locally and what their profiles are like.

-If you already have a Google Business account, then certainly make sure it is up-to-date, the links work and upload new photos.
+If you already have a Google Business Profile account, then certainly make sure it is up-to-date, the links work and upload new photos.

 Leave a Comment